hyperledger/identus-docs/documentation/docs/quick-start.md

 :::caution

 API_KEY_ENABLED disables API Key authentication.
-This should NOT be used beyond Development purposes.
+This should **not** be used beyond Development purposes.

 :::